 (7) This kick can be done at various level.
 The key is to be stable when executing this kick.
 The left hand meets the inside of the left foot when the body is turned to the final position, 180 degrees and not sooner.
 The hand can hit the thigh, calf depending on your skill.

 Less foot work in this section and more hand work for pushing, grasping and hitting.

-(1) The Small in this movement comes from the small frame.
+(1) I have read that the “Small” in this movement comes from the small frame.
+I don’t think so since the small frame came after this routine was created.
 The grasping technique is very commonly used when attacker grabs the wrist.
 There is coordinated he jin using the back of the right palm along with the left hand (on top of the attacker’s hand) to lock the wrist joint.
 The complete execution requires stepping into the attacker to obtain space to rotate right arm while holding on to the attacker’s hand.
 The palm strike can also be a fist, aiming for the soft parts of the body and left hand can be used to protect the head after drawing the attacker’s arm away.

 (2) The push is an upward push, so the dang goes down and then up along with the push.
 This is used to uproot the attacker.

 (4) The movement here resembles a woman using a hairpin to part their hair.
 It has to be pierced and then flipped over.
-This movement ends with palm facing outwards and not up.
+This first parting starts with right hand between the legs and ends with right palm facing up.
+Then turn to face the back with left hand between the legs and ends with palm facing outwards, ready to do the pulls.
 The leading arm pierce, rotate and part just like the hairpin.
 First to the right and then to the left.
 Can also use this as a side silk reeling exercise.